codefresh-io/docs.codefresh.io/_docs/learn-by-example/ruby.md

 max-width="50%"
 %}

 A new build will start.
 Once it is complete your new environment will be created.
-You can inspect it by clicking in the *Docker Swarm* menu on the left sidebar and then clicking *Environments*.
+You can inspect it by clicking in the *Compositions* menu on the left sidebar and then clicking *Running Compositions*.

 {% include image.html
 lightbox="true"